 For one thing, not to toot my own horn (which in itself makes it sound as if I’m tooting my own horn) but dozens of people who we’ve met throughout our travels have directly complimented both my brother, sister’s, and my own social skills.
 The only people who have ever actually deemed us as awkward have been internet trolls (I still don’t understand why they’re so mean).

 People considering full time travel have directly emailed or asked my mom questions and for some advice in which, some people have directly stated that, “They’re worried their kids might become socially awkward” well yeah they could, but so could keeping them in school.

-The fact is, people become socially awkward if they aren’t forced to practice communication.
-When you travel full time, a teenager definitely could become socially awkward if the parents enabled them to do so just as a teenager in regular school could become socially awkward if they lived inside a bubble and avoided communication at all costs.
+The fact is, people become socially awkward when not forced to practice communication.
+Traveling full time could lead a teenager to become socially awkward if the parents enable them to do so, just as a teenager in regular school might become socially awkward if they live inside a bubble and avoid communication at all costs.

-I hope I’ve squashed (or at least discourage) all your irrational doubts about traveling full time with kids.
+I hope I’ve squashed (or at least discouraged) all your irrational doubts about traveling full-time with kids.

-Click here (coming soon) to find out how your teenagers can become professional bloggers by the time they graduate high school!
+Click here to find out how your teenagers can become entrepreneurs & create happy, successful futures!

-If you are seriously considering full time travel, be sure to check out my blog on complete guide to worldschooling teenagers (because they do have to learn after all).
-BLOG COMING SOON.
+If you are seriously considering full-time travel, be sure to also check out my blog on a complete guide to teaching entrepreneurship to teenagers (because full-time travel is not just about travel).

 P.S.
-I know this blog is gonna get a lot of haters despite my lovely little disclosure at the beginning about this meaning to be comical —anyway, haters don’t like to listen to those kinds of things right so just let it all out in the comments below💙 you’re entitled to your opinion and I’m entitled to mine 🙂
+Despite my lovely little disclosure at the beginning about this being meant to be comical, I know this blog will attract a lot of haters.
+Anyway, haters typically don’t like to listen to those kinds of things, so feel free to let it all out in the comments below 💙.
+You’re entitled to your opinion, and I’m entitled to mine 🙂